aws-samples/aws-online-data-migration-workshop/module3/README.md

 -------------------
-AWS DataSync is a data transfer service that makes it easy for you to simplify, automate & accelerate data migration between on-premises storage and Amazon S3 or Amazon Elastic File System (Amazon EFS).
-DataSync automatically handles many of the heavy lifting tasks related to data transfers that can slow down migrations such as managing scripts, network optimization, handling encryption, and data integrity validation.
+AWS DataSync is a data transfer service that makes it easy for you to simplify, automate & accelerate data migration between on-premises storage and Amazon S3 , Amazon Elastic File System , or Amazon FSx for Windows File server.
+AWS DataSync automatically handles many of the heavy lifting tasks related to data transfers that can slow down migrations such as managing scripts, parallel transfers, network optimization, handling encryption, and data integrity validation.

 <br/><br/>